drocheam/optrace/docs/source/usage/image.rst

    dimg = RT.detector_image()

-Compared to :meth:`source_image <optrace.tracer.raytracer.Raytracer.source_image>` you can not only provide a :python:`detector_index`, but also a :python:`source_index`, which limit the rendering to the light from this source.
-By default all sources are used.
+Compared to :meth:`source_image <optrace.tracer.raytracer.Raytracer.source_image>`, you can not only provide a :python:`detector_index`, but also a :python:`source_index`, which limits the rendering to the light from this source.
+By default all sources are used for image generation.

 .. testcode::

    dimg = RT.detector_image(detector_index=0, source_index=1)

 For spherical surface detectors a :python:`projection_method` can be chosen.
 Moreover, the extent of the detector can be limited with the :python:`extent` parameter, that is provided as :python:`[x0, x1, y0, y1]` with :math:`x_0 < x_1, ~ y_0 < y_1`.
-By default the extent gets adjusted automatically to contain all rays hitting the detector.
+By default, the extent gets adjusted automatically to contain all rays hitting the detector.
-As for :meth:`source_image <optrace.tracer.raytracer.Raytracer.source_image>` the :python:`limit` parameter can also be provided.
+The :python:`limit` parameter can also be provided, as for :meth:`source_image <optrace.tracer.raytracer.Raytracer.source_image>`.

 .. testcode::